Bbubbee/In-Time-Magazine/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This website shows significant events that have occured on a given day over the years.
 It also shows births and deaths of notable figures.
+Headings can be clicked to open their corresponding wikipedia article.
 It was designed to imitate vintage magazines.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>